avandekleut/avandekleut.github.io/_posts/2020-07-10-reinforce.md

 Before we can fully implement REINFORCE, we need to look at the two most common types of stochastic policies: **categorical policies** and **diagonal Gaussian policies**.

+### Categorical Policies

 Categorical policies define a probability distribution over a discrete action space.
 The way that this is normally implemented is using a neural network with $\lvert \mathcal{A} \rvert$ output nodes, one for each action.
 A **softmax** activation is applied at the end to ensure the activations of the output layer are a probability distribution.

 $$
 a_i \to \frac{e^{a_i}}{\sum_j e^{a_j}}
 $$

-the exponentiation operation makes every output positive, and the division by the sum of the exponentiated outputs just normalized activities so they sum to 1.
+the exponentiation operation makes every output positive, and the division by the sum of the exponentiated outputs just normalizes activities so they sum to 1.

 ![categorical.png]({{site.baseurl}}/assets/{{page.folder}}/categorical.png)

+### Diagonal Gaussian Policies

 Diagonal Gaussian policies define a probability distribution over a continuous action space.
 In this case, actions are real-valued vectors, so we need to instead define a probability distribution over real-valued vectors.
 The most common way to do this is to use a diagonal Gaussian distribution, which is a multivariate Gaussian distribution with diagonal covariance matrix.